 Peter Romer-Friedman, the founder and managing partner of Peter Romer-Friedman Law PLLC, said, “For over 100 years, New York law has prohibited companies from using a person’s name for commercial purposes without their consent.
 The law does not provide an exception for technology companies or AI.
 We’re filing this lawsuit today to protect the rights of hard-working reporters, editors, and authors so that they can decide when and how their names are used.”

 The lawsuit is known as Angwin v.
 Superhuman Platform, Inc., No. 26 Civ.
-02005 (S.D.N.Y), and is currently pending in the U.S. District Court for the Southern District of New York.
+02005-JGK (S.D.N.Y), and is currently pending in the U.S. District Court for the Southern District of New York.

 Case Documents